 Melody looked toward the sky as if she was hoping for divine guidance.
 Her eyes narrowed and focused on me.
 “All right.
 I’ll go with you but you have some explaining to do.”

-Melody played with her phone on the way there as she peppered me with questions.
+Melody played with her phone as I drove while peppering me with questions.
 “How do you know where he’s going?
 How do you know he didn’t kill his wife?”

 I thought for a moment.
 “I saw it all on his social media page.”